PJM Glossary

 Coincidental Peaks

-The unrestricted load of a zone, LSE, or end-use customer, coincident with one of the five highest loads used in the weather normalization of the PJM seasonal peak.
-5 CP values are used in the allocation of the PJM and zonal normalized peaks.
+The unrestricted load of a zone, load-serving entity or end-use customer, coincident with one of the five highest loads used in the weather normalization of the PJM seasonal peak.
+Five coincidental peak values are used in the allocation of the PJM and zonal normalized peaks.

 Combined Cycle